sbodenstein/personal_website/content/post/alphazero/index.md

 # Output: unknown!
 ```
 But it is still an [unsolved problem](https://en.wikipedia.org/wiki/Solving_chess) what `minimax(state)` in the above returns, because it takes too long!

+The reason for this is that the minimax algorithm needs to traverse the entire [game tree](https://en.wikipedia.org/wiki/Game_tree).
+{{< figure library="true" src="images/game_tree.png" numbered="true" title="\"A (partial) game tree for the game of tic-tac-toe.
+The top node is the initial state, and MAX moves first, placing an X in an empty square.
+We show part of the tree, giving alternating moves by MIN (O) and MAX (X), until we eventually reach terminal states, which can be assigned utilities (or game outcomes/rewards) according to the rules of the game\" ~ Taken from: [Artificial Intelligence: A Modern Approach](http://aima.cs.berkeley.edu/))" lightbox="true" >}}

 Just how long would we expect this to take for Go and Chess?
 Go [has around](https://en.wikipedia.org/wiki/Go_and_mathematics) $2\times 10^{170}$ legal board positions, whilst an upper-bound for chess board configurations [is around](https://www.chessprogramming.org/John_Tromp) $\sim 10^{46}$.[^shannon_number] And minimax needs to visit each of these states to compute the best opening move.[^alpha_beta] The highest clock speed of any CPU is 8.723 GHz for [an overclocked AMD CPU](https://en.wikipedia.org/wiki/Clock_rate).
 This means that it can (maximally) do $8.723 \times 10^{9}$ operations a second.
 Even if it could look at one board position per clock cycle (in practice it will be much lower), it would take $\sim 10^{144}$ *billion years* for Go and $\sim 10^{19}$ *billion years* for Chess for the computation to complete!
 For reference, the universe has only existed for around 14 billion years.
 If ever there is a hopeless computation, this is it!